Nanoshi/DurainShell/README.md

 Not functional just yet but I plan to use the functionality an robustness of powershell to automate my Nmap scans and do future scans based on the results.

+Tools can use the outputs of other tools.

 ## NMAP Parser example
 Imports nmap.xml and converts it to an array of objects.
 More tool output will be added to the $targets variable as you do more scans.
 ```